Financing foreign investments in the Czech Republic

 The Czech Republic: a converging economy with opportunities

-While the figures on general government debt are worsening throughout Europe due to the COVID-19 pandemic, the Czech Republic is likely to keep its position near the low end of spectrum, reflecting a long-term tendency toward a relatively disciplined fiscal policy.
-The ratio of government debt to GDP is expected to peak well below 50% in the mid-2020s and then decline thanks to economic growth.
+While the figures on general government debt have been worsening in recent years throughout Europe due to the COVID-19 pandemic and then governmental support for households and businesses in relation to high energy prices, the Czech Republic is likely to keep its position near the low end of spectrum, reflecting a long-term tendency toward a relatively disciplined fiscal policy.
+In the following several years, the ratio of government debt to GDP is expected to oscillate near 45%.

 Michal Skořepa